 Once you have selected the properties that meet your criteria, the next step is to begin marketing to their respective owners.

 You can choose from one of the following marketing channels to contact the property owner:

-Most successful real estate investors or real estate business owners use Skip Tracing services to easily look up the property owner’s phone number, email addresses, etc.
+Many successful real estate investors and business owners utilize Skip Tracing services to conveniently find phone numbers, email addresses, and more.

-For real estate investors, Skip Tracing is a process of tracing a person’s contact information based on their name and property address.
+Skip Tracing helps real estate investors locate a person’s contact details using their name and property address.

 REsimpli has a built-in Skip Tracing platform that you can use to easily find out the property owner’s contact information.

 Pro Tip: when sending Direct Mail, you want to make sure you send the postcard or letter to their mailing address and not the property’s address, which can be different.

-Virtual Driving for Dollars is essentially the same as driving around a neighborhood looking for distressed properties, but instead of driving, you are browsing around the neighborhood using Google and using Street View images of a property to assess the condition of the property.
+Virtual Driving for Dollars is similar to physically driving around a neighborhood to find distressed properties.
+However, instead of driving, you use Google and Street View images to assess the property’s condition by virtually exploring the neighborhood.